howard-haowen/slides2pages/docs/nsysu2024_genai.md

 ## Why is machine learning powerful?

-> True power of ML/DL
+The true power of ML/DL lies in the fact that

->
-> -   humans only need to provide input and output
+-   humans only need to provide input and output
-> -   computers are in charge of figuring out the right process, which is called a **model**
+-   computers are in charge of figuring out the right process, which is called a **model**

 ![h:200](https://av-eks-lekhak.s3.amazonaws.com/media/__sized__/article_images/494205_1_En_7_Fig1_HTML-thumbnail_webp-600x300.webp)